 Q: What support systems exist specifically for online adult students?

-A: Acceptable answers include systems such as flexible learning options, mid-career support systems, and working with learners who need to complete clinicals.
+A: Look for answers that include systems such as flexible learning options, mid-career support systems, and working with learners who need to complete clinicals.

 Q: What should I expect in terms of technical requirements?